diogo-raphael-cravo/MIGRA/README.md

-# MIGRA
+# MIGRATE

-Module Integration using Graph Grammars (MIGRA) is a research project to help developers migrate software modules.
+Module Integration using Graph Grammars (MIGRATE) is a research project to help developers migrate software modules.

 ## Requirements